quarterback/twenty-twenty-hugo/exampleSite/content/blog/post-1.md

 image: "/images/neonbrand-cmz06-0btw-unsplash.jpg"
 author:
 - Admin
-categories:
+categories: []
-- Working days
-tags:
+tags: []
-- work
-- day
-description: This is meta description
+description: Discussing consequence design - a primer

 ---
 I think consequence design is the doormat in front of the door that when you look underneath, insects who weren’t visible scurry in all directions.